 Introductory subsidies for submissions

-We are very keen to encourage publication of work by trainees, so for a limited introductory period, we are offering to subsidise the article processing charges for trainees making early submissions to our research publishing gateway.
-We anticipate funding approximately 50 papers on a first-come first-served basis.
+We are very keen to encourage the publication of work so, for a limited period, we are offering to subsidise the article processing charges for pathology trainees and Fellows making submissions to our research publishing gateway.

 - are under 2500 words